5 Best Caching Solutions to Speed up Your Site

 The biggest complaint users have about W3 Total Cache is that it’s somewhat difficult to install and configure.
 If your skills aren’t advanced, you may struggle to properly configure the plugin which will impact the level of effectiveness it provides.

-Similar to W3 Total Cache, WP Super Cache is a free, open-source caching plugin that will help to speed up your WordPress site.
-It has even more downloads at over 2 million.
+Similar to W3 Total Cache, WP Super Cache is a free, open-source caching plugin that will help to speed up your WordPress site with more than a million active installations.

 Some of the features that make WP Super Cache a highly ranked caching plugin for WordPress users include: